davidterpay/Python-Data-Structures/README.md

 # Python-Data-Structures
 This is an on going project of mine - to code every major data structure in python.
 I will also add a C++ version sometime in the future.
+Currently at 3,872 lines of code.

 ### So far I have :